Is ‘Bachelor’ Nick Viall Still Engaged? Final Rose Mixup Could Prove ‘Reality Steve’s’ Spoilers Wrong

-The Bachelor Nick Viall didn’t find love the first three times he was on TV but spoilers point to him finding love on the current season of ABC’s popular reality dating show.
+The Bachelor Nick Viall didn’t find love the first three times he was on TV, but spoilers point to him finding love on the current season of ABC’s popular reality dating show.
 However, spoilers may be leading fans in the wrong direction — the girl he is rumored to pick may actually be the one that he sent home when the final rose ceremony was filmed back in November.

 Right before the season premiere aired in early January, Nick went on a press tour and shared with ET Online that he found love while filming his season.
 Although he stated that he couldn’t go into detail about his final pick, he made it clear that he had “no regrets” going on TV to find the girl of his dreams.

-Fans who have been keeping up with spoilers are convinced that they will see Nick get down on one knee and propose during the finale, but a recent Snapchat video posted by one of this season’s frontrunner may indicate that the season didn’t play out exactly as blogger Reality Steve has predicted.
+Fans who have been keeping up with spoilers are convinced that they will see Nick get down on one knee and propose during the finale, but a recent Snapchat video posted by one of this season’s front-runner may indicate that the season didn’t play out exactly as blogger Reality Steve has predicted.

 [Warning: The Bachelor Season 21 spoilers ahead]